Fort Worth Dog Bite Lawyers

 With a majority of dog bite cases, a negligent owner is to blame.
 Sometimes,

-recovered over $100 million, and we know exactly how to file an effective claim for our clients.
-Learn
+We know exactly how to file an effective claim for our clients.
+Learn more

 free consultation directly with our lawyers.

 In Texas, dog bite victims may be eligible to recover compensation under

 Negligence: This states that a dog owner can be held liable for an attack if he/she

 negligently handled their animal.
 To win this kind of a claim, it must

 be shown that the defendant owned or possessed the animal, the defendant